 Source: Census of Canada, Public Use Microsample Files (20% sample), various years, and 2006 hierarchical file.
 The CMAs shown are all those represented in the PUMF/hierarchical files for that census year.

-The 2005 hierarchical file data are not strictly comparable to those for earlier PUMF and should be treated as preliminary and considered separately.
+\ The 2005 hierarchical file data are not strictly comparable to those for earlier PUMF and should be treated as pre-

 Figure 8: (Foster-)Wolfson Index of Household Income Polarization, Selected CMAs